 Of course, being brief doesn't mean that you have to be curt or abrasive; professors, staff members, and other professionals are people, too!
 If you feel so inclined, you might begin the body of your email with something like “I hope your week is off to a good start,” or “I hope you have been having a good summer.”
 In general, the key is to be polite but not too personal.

 Next, you want to write everything you need to say clearly and concisely.
 It's helpful to break up your text into paragraphs that are shorter than paragraphs you'd typically write in an essay.
 You can also put an extra space in between paragraphs to make them easier to read quickly.

-Finally, because writing to faculty and staff members is a professional activity, you will often be expected to write using Standard American English (SAE) conventions, including punctuation, capitalization, sentence structure, and word choice.
+Finally, because writing to faculty and staff members is a professional activity, you will often be expected to write using Standard American English conventions (see Standard American English), including punctuation, capitalization, sentence structure, and word choice.